sometimesdigital/sometimesdigital/posts/resetting-the-timer-in-my-toothbrush/resetting-the-timer-in-my-toothbrush.md

 ---
-title: Resetting the Timer in My Toothbrush
+title: Resetting the timer in my toothbrush
 description: It’s still good to use, I swear
 date: 2023-12-19T16:12:00+01:00
 comments: true